Male Pelvic Floor Therapy in Ventura, CA: Symptoms, Treatment, and What to Expect

 Signs You May Need Pelvic Floor Therapy

-Men often wait too long to seek help because they don’t realize these symptoms are treatable.
+A lot of men wait too long to get help because they don’t realize these symptoms are related or treatable.

 • Frequent urination